percwg/perc-wg/double/draft-ietf-perc-double.md

 * Apply the inner cryptographic transform to this synthetic SRTP packet.
-Note if the RTP Sequence Number was changed by the Media Distributor, the syntetic packet has the original Sequence Number.
+Note if the RTP Sequence Number was changed by the Media Distributor, the synthetic packet has the original Sequence Number.
 If the integrity check does not pass, discard the packet.
   If decrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when decrypting the RTP packet using the inner